COHERE

 Cohere is an American platform specializing in language models for the enterprise.
 Complete analysis: technical architecture, RAG use cases, enterprise adoption, competitive advantages and limitations.

-Since the explosion of language models, the market has been structured around two main categories of players: hyperscalers integrating AI into their clouds, and specialized startups offering targeted bricks for the enterprise.
-Cohere clearly belongs to the latter category.
+Since the explosion of language models, the AI market has structured itself around two main categories of players: hyperscalers integrating AI into their clouds, and specialized startups offering targeted solutions for enterprises.
+Faced with this rapid transformation, many organizations are turning to AI consulting experts to help them choose the right architectures and structure their GenAI strategies.

 Cohere is not just an LLM provider.
 Its positioning is based on three fundamental pillars: multilingual performance, enterprise security and integrability.